 Wildland fire and resource management decisions are guided and informed by a suite of laws, regulations and administrative policies that exist at the federal, state, tribal and local levels.
 The interpretation of the laws, policies and regulations ultimately determine management activities.
-Each of the regions identified a suite of federal, state, local, and tribal laws, regulations, and policies as significant in their impacts the accomplishment of wildland fire and resource management goals, including but not limited to:
+Each of the regions identified a suite of federal laws as significant laws impacting the accomplishment of wildland fire and resource management goals, including:

 - National Environmental Policy Act,

-- · Endangered Species Act,
+- Endangered Species Act,

 - National Forest Management Act,

 - Clean Air Act, and

 - USDA Forest Service's National Forest System Land Management Planning Rule, among others.